pixie-io/docs.px.dev/content/en/tutorials/pixie-101/request-tracing.md

 order: 5
 ---

+The move from monolith to microservice architecture has increased overall application complexity and the need to closely monitor communication between services.

-Pixie uses a low-level Linux tracing technology called [eBPF](https://www.brendangregg.com/ebpf.html) to automatically capture telemetry data without the need for manual instrumentation.
-One type of telemetry data Pixie collects is network traffic, including certain encrypted traffic.
-If the traffic is of a [supported protocol](http://localhost:8000/about-pixie/data-sources/#supported-protocols), such as HTTP2/gRPC and DNS, this traffic is classified and parsed, making it easy for you to quickly inspect debug issues with your distributed applications.
+With Pixie, you can get immediate visibility into requests between services (for [supported protocols](http://localhost:8000/about-pixie/data-sources/#supported-protocols)), without the need for manual instrumentation, making it easy for you to quickly debug your distributed applications.

-This tutorial will demonstrate how to use Pixie to:
+This tutorial will demonstrate how to use Pixie to see:

 - See a high-level overview of HTTP errors for the services in your cluster.
 - Drill down into HTTP errors per service and per pod.
 - Inspect full body HTTP requests.

-Cluster > Service > Pod > see errors > switch to http_data_filtered > hide columns

 ## Prerequisites